acdhirr/petscare/README.md

 # GENERAL

-- Some lamps are programmed to switch on and off randomly during the late evening and early morning.
+- Some lamps on the ground floor and in the living area are programmed to switch on and off randomly during the late evening and early morning.
 - Could you please water the indoor plants once a week?
 We'll take the first turn the day we leave.
 - You may always skip a feeding moment when that's convenient for you but then better give some extra food beforehand especially to the guinea pigs.
 Best not to give the cats too much at once or they'll be so greedy they can't keep it in.